 Mike Dillard’s Completion Challenge

-Mike sells some great trainings, and for two of his products, he offers to give you your money back if you complete the course and send him proof.
+Mike sells some great training, and for two of his products, he offers to give you your money back if you complete the course and send him proof.
 If you want his course, and you intend on finishing it, how can you turn that down?

 That is a powerful offer.